What is the IUD?

 IUD vs IUS

 The IUD (copper coil) and the IUS (hormonal coil) are very similar, however the one significant difference being HOW they prevent pregnancy.
 The IUD works by realising copper into the body to prevent pregnancy, whereas the IUS releases a hormone called progestogen into the body.
-The IUD is often favoured amongst women as it is completely hormone-free.
+The IUD may be favoured by women who want to avoid hormonal contraception.

 Pros of the IUD

-- Protects from pregnancy for 5 to 10 years
+- Protects from pregnancy for 5 or 10 years

 - Once fitted, it is effective straight away

-- Most females are able to use it
+- Most women are able to use it

 - There are no hormonal side effects